 Pushing or letting drag the point of the electric weapon on the electric strip is forbidden during the actual bout (between 'Fence' and 'Halt').
-Straightening the weapon on the strip at any time is also forbidden.
+Placing the point of the weapon on the strip at any time to straighten it is also forbidden.

 In foil it is forbidden, during the course of fencing, to advance the shoulder of the non-sword arm in front of the shoulder of the sword-arm (cf. t.36).
 Any touch scored by the fencer at fault while committing this offence will be annulled.
 Any breaking of these rules will be punished according to Articles t.114, t.116, t.120.